zoltanctoth/ceu-cloud-class/internet.md

 - Every computer on the internet has an IP (Internet Protocol) address, of the form #.#.#.# -> Four numbers separated by dots of the values 0-255
 - Other IP address formats exist today as well; Like postal addresses, they uniquely identify computers on the internet
 - Any device connected to the internet has an IP address, allows other computers to talk to it
-- ISPs assign a IP address to your computer (router)
+- Internet Service Providers (ISPs) assign a IP address to your computer (router)
   - DHCP (Dynamic Host Configuration Protocol)
     - Software that ISPs provides to allow your computer to request an IP address
     - DHCP servers respond with a specific IP address for your Home
   - Multiple devices can connect to your home network
-    - The home router supports DHCP and assigns IP addresses to your devices
+    - The home router supports DHCP and assigns IP addresses to your devices.
+It's like a mini network with a mini ISP (your router) in your home
 - IP addresses are limited
   - In the format #.#.#.#, each number is 8 bits, so 32 bits total
     - This yields 232 or about 4 billion possible addresses
     - We’re running out of addresses for all computers
   - Current version of addresses is IPv4
   - Moving towards IPv6
-    - Uses 128 bits, yielding 2128 possible addresses
+    - Uses 128 bits, yielding an extremely high number of possible addresses
 - How do you find your IP address?

 | Mac       | Windows         |